johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 #### Prepare Azure using PowerShell

-For this we are ging to use the script that [@PlagueHO](https://github.com/PlagueHO) created [here](https://github.com/PowerShell/DscConfigurations/issues/5#issue-234996357) with some minor modifications.
+For this we are going to use the script that [@PlagueHO](https://github.com/PlagueHO) created [here](https://github.com/PowerShell/DscConfigurations/issues/5#issue-234996357) with some minor modifications.
 We will use the modified script [here](https://gist.github.com/johlju/301490cc813e4b490a3cecc1f010d921).